As is often the case, government grant money does not flow directly to individuals.

 Free Repairs

-Free home repair for senior citizens comes from various sources rather than one agency or program.
+Senior citizens qualify for no-cost home repair programs from various sources rather than one agency or program.
 Older adults have numerous opportunities to find assistance from charitable organizations, churches, Medicare Advantage Plans, and more.

 Plus, the many government benefits available to seniors can free up money for needed repairs or directly cover the costs of energy-saving HVAC systems, appliances, water heaters, windows, doors, etc.